 2.3 Manual Segmentation and parameter estimation

-To compare the accuracy and reliability of the proposed bone tracking algorithm, segmentation was performed for all frames and datasets manually using the apari (v.4.16) image processing software.
-For this purpose, the bone Ssegmentation obtained in the first frame was manually aligned (translated and rotated) to match the new bone positions in subsequent frames.
+To compare the accuracy and reliability of the proposed bone tracking algorithm, segmentation was performed for all frames and datasets manually using the Napari (v.4.16) image processing software.
+For this purpose, the bone segmentation obtained in the first frame was manually aligned (translated and rotated) to match the new bone positions in subsequent frames.

 To compare the performance of the tracking algorithm to the manual segmentation, the angle between the long axis of the femur with respect to the tibia was extracted from the bone segmentations.
 Principal component analysis was used to obtain the unit vectors that define the long axis.
-Because the number of frames reconstructed for each dataset varied between subjects due to differences in the achievable ranges of motion, a normalization of the knee flexion angle was performed as a fraction of the ‘flexion percentage’, where -100% represents the point of maximum flexion, 0% corresponds to full extension, and +100% marks the return to maximal flexion.
+Because the number of frames reconstructed for each dataset varied between subjects due to differences in the achievable range of motion, a normalization of the knee flexion angle was performed as a fraction of the ‘flexion percentage’, where -100% represents the point of maximum flexion, 0% corresponds to full extension, and +100% marks the return to maximal flexion.

 3. Results